13th International Symposium on Applied Computing for Software and Smart Systems (ACSS-2026),

 • WEBSITE ADMINISTRATOR

-Souvick Das, University of Calcutta, India
+Souvick Das, University of Luxembourg, Luxembourg

 Program Committee